The Pod: the B2B Sales Team of the Future

 You can still have individual KPIs for all the pod members, but you can also put in KPIs for the pod as a whole.
 That way, the group will be much more invested in its success.
-The pod will own targets and help each other to achieve them collectively.
+The pod owns targets and helps each other to achieve them collectively.

 Compensation schemes can likewise be organised for both individuals and pods.
-The SDR will still be compensated for booking in X number of meetings per month, but there will also be compensation opportunities for the whole pod, according to the volume of new clients they bring in.
+The SDR can still be compensated for booking in X number of meetings per month, but there can also be compensation opportunities for the whole pod, according to the volume of new clients they bring in.

 Beyond metrics, the issue of company culture is also crucial.

-Take it from us, if you haven’t already got an inclusive, collaborative culture at your business, then the pod model won’t work for you.
+Take it from us, if you haven’t already got an inclusive, collaborative culture at your business, then the sales pod won’t work for you.

 Lay the groundwork first by arranging regular “show and tell” sessions between your teams.
 Get sales, marketing and CS to be comfortable with each other and familiar with the work they all do.